One of the earliest forms of chess

 The Roman Chess Set is a unique and beautiful representation of the ancient Roman civilization and its art and culture.
 With a history dating back to the 1st century AD, the Roman Chess Set is one of the earliest forms of chess, and is considered to be one of the most important and iconic pieces of ancient Roman art.

-Another important difference between the Roman Chess Set and other historical chess sets is its use of specific pieces that are not found in modern chess.
-For example, the Roman Chess Set includes a piece called the “chariot”, which is similar to the modern rook, but is able to move in a more versatile and powerful way.
+The Roman Chess Set includes a piece called the “chariot”, which is similar to the modern rook, but is able to move in a more versatile and powerful way.

-Despite its age, the Roman Chess Set remains an important and iconic piece of art and cultural history.
+The Roman Chess Set remains an important and iconic piece of art and cultural history.
 It is a testament to the artistic and cultural achievements of the ancient Roman civilization, and is a beautiful and engaging representation of the ancient game of chess.